UNO-CYBR-8420-Team1/CYBR8420-Suricata/Use Cases/Use Case Brainstorming.md

 - Security Analyst
 - Suricata Logs

-*Description*: The hospital security anaylst practicies anomaly detection and mitigation efforts to proactively, reactively, and retroactively stop a threat in it's tracks.
+*Description*: Hospitals are known for their critical devices and data including Personable Identifiable Information or (PII) and health records.
+The hospital security anaylsts practice anomaly detection and mitigation efforts to proactively, reactively, and retroactively stop a threat in it's tracks.
 The analyst has the ability to mitigate these troubles through traffic scrubbing, SIEM integration, load balancing, and reviewing logs.
-These efforts can be utilized to stop a Distributed Denial of Service (DDOS) attack.
+These efforts are utilized to stop a Distributed Denial of Service (DDOS) attack among other attacks.

 **Misuse Case:**